huanillo/anacardOS/README.md

 # AnacardOS

-**AnacardOS** is a custom Hyprland desktop setup designed for Arch-based systems.
-It combines minimalism with practicality, offering a dynamic user interface that adapts to day and night cycles.
+My custom rice.
+It adapts to day/night cycles based on coordinates.
 The entire configuration is managed through a single setup script.

 ---

 ## Prerequisites

 - Arch Linux (or compatible)
-- Hyprland **already installed and configured**
+- Hyprland

 ---